AryaaSk/3D-Engine/Docs/Pipeline.md

 ### Rendering the Object (Actually drawing things on the screen):

-- A list of objects is passed into the camera.render() function, I loop through that list and calculate all the transformations above, then once I have done that I calculate the center of the object in the Absolute 3D World, then just sort the objects based on distance to (0, 0, -50000), *similar to how I sort the faces below*, and I just render each object individually in order of furthest first, using the steps below:
+- A list of objects is passed into the camera.render() function, I loop through that list and calculate all the transformations above, then once I have done that I calculate the center of the object in the 3D world, then just sort the objects based on distance to (0, 0, -50000), *similar to how I sort the faces below*, and I just render each object individually in order of furthest first, using the steps below:

-1. Now we have the CameraObjectMatrix which has the points of the object in the correct position in the Absolute 3D World, we just need to draw the physical points, lines and quadrilaterals onto the canvas:
+1. Now we have the CameraObjectMatrix which has the points of the object in the correct position in the 3D World, we just need to draw the physical points, lines and shapes onto the canvas:

 2. We need to determine the order in which to draw the faces, otherwise we would get something like this:
     ![Wrong Face Order](https://github.com/AryaaSk/3D-Engine/blob/master/Docs/ResearchImages/WrongFaceOrder.png?raw=true)\

-    1. First it calculates the center of each face, we know where the faces are located because we can hardcode the corners which construct each face, because we have a specific order of points, refer to the Creating the Object section for more info.
+    1. First it calculates the center of each face, we know where the faces are located because we can hardcode the corners which construct each face, because we have a specific order of points, refer to the *Creating the Object* section for more info.
 To calculate the center you just find the average of all 4 points of the face (in a cube).

     2. Once you have the centers of the faces, it calculates the distance of each center to the point (0, 0, -50000), the reason I used this point was because it negates the differences between individual object's positions, which would be an issue if I used the camera's position.
 Then just sort based on the distance between both points.